Depression is a global epidemic.

 Though he's not entirely opposed to medication, Ildari says we can throw all the drugs in the world at the depression epidemic, and it won't make a dent.

-Anti depressant use has gone up 300 percent in the last 20 years, but the rate of depression has continued to increase.
-One in nine Americans over age 12 is currently taking an antidepressant, and one in five have been on them at some point.
+One in nine Americans over age 12 takes an anti-depressant, and one in five has been on them at some point.

-The answer, Ildari says, is a change in lifestyle.
-He says the results of his six step program have exceeded his wildest dreams:
+The answer, Ildari says, is a lifestyle change.
+He says the results of his six-step program have exceeded his wildest dreams:

 2. Omega 3 Fatty Acids

 5. Anti-ruminative activity